-The ECOA requires adverse action notices to be sent within 30 days of the lender taking the action.
-An exception to that is if you apply for credit, the lender gives a counteroffer, and you don’t accept the counteroffer; in that case the lender has 90 days to send the notice.
+The ECOA requires adverse action notices to be sent within 30 days of the lender taking negative action against you.
+An exception to that rule is if you apply for credit, the lender gives a counteroffer, and you don’t accept the counteroffer; in that case the lender has 90 days to send the notice.
 (The FCRA has no time requirement like this.)

 According to the FTC, all adverse action letters based on credit checks must contain:

-- The credit score that was used for the application, with reason codes explaining the key factors affecting your score
+- The credit score that was used for the application (if applicable), with reason codes explaining four key factors affecting your score

-- The credit reporting agency from which your credit report was pulled
+- The credit reporting agency (or agencies) from which your credit report was pulled

 - Contact information for that credit reporting agency

-- Your right to dispute the information in the credit report used for the application
+- Your right to dispute any incomplete or inaccurate information found in the credit report

 There are some other requirements as well, but these are the most pertinent.

-The purpose for the contact information is so you can contact the credit reporting agency and request a free copy of the credit report that was used by the lender, which is your right under the Fair Credit Reporting Act.
+The purpose for the contact information is so you can contact the credit reporting agency and request a free copy of the credit report that was used by the lender.
+This is your right under the Fair Credit Reporting Act.

 Since July 2011, if a credit score is used as part of the lender’s decision, that score must be disclosed in the adverse action letter.
-If multiple scores are used, the lender must disclose at least one.
+If multiple scores are used, the lender must disclose at least one of them.

-If a lender takes a negative action against you that doesn’t involve checking your credit, you’ll usually still receive an adverse action notice explaining the reasons why, but it doesn’t have to include the above credit information.
+If a lender takes a negative action against you that doesn’t involve checking your credit, you’ll usually still receive an adverse action notice explaining the reasons for the lender’s decision.
+However, that letter doesn’t have to include the above credit information.
 This could happen if you’ve been a bad customer to that specific lender, such as making late payments or defaulting on your debts.
 Adverse action notifications can also come from background checks for employment applications, which may or may not involve your credit.

-We discuss all three types of adverse action below, including the many different kinds of negative account changes that issuers can make.
+We discuss the three broad types of adverse action — denial of credit, adverse approval, and negative change in account terms — below, including the many different kinds of negative account changes that issuers can make.